springload/draftjs_exporter/README.rst

 *  Automatic conversion of entity data to HTML attributes (int & boolean to string, style object to style string).
 *  Nested lists (``<li>`` elements go inside ``<ul>`` or ``<ol>``, with multiple levels).
 *  Output inline styles as inline elements (``<em>``, ``<strong>``, pick and choose, with any attribute).
-*  Overlapping inline style ranges.
+*  Overlapping inline style and entity ranges.

 Usage
 -----